hmltnbrn/nyc-school-crimes/README.md

     ```
     python initialize_db.py
     ```

 ---

 The geocoding and finished output/analysis function calls are commented out for simplicity.
 Just simply uncomment them to run them.
 For now, the geocoded coordinates and output files are included in this repository.

+In order to run the geocoding API calls youself, you will need to get a Google Maps API key.

-The rest of the project, including the source code for the Node.js/React.js application will be added in the coming days.
+The rest of the project, including the source code for the Node.js/React.js, application will be added in the coming days.